EuropePMC/techblog/_posts/2017-11-03-rubymine-remote-debug-rails-in-docker.md

 Now, you can set breakpoints in RubyMine, and start remote debugging it :-)

-Go to browser with URL: http://localhost:3080/say/hi (Note port 3080 is mapped from 3000, see above the command of starting docker)
+Go to browser with URL: http://localhost:3080/say/hi (Note port 3080 is mapped from 3000, see above the command of starting the docker container)

 The breakpoint is hit as shown below, where you can inspect variables, etc.